 And it’s a story about the environmental benefits and human costs of clean energy.

 Want more?
 Check out our photos below:

 Outside/In's Powerline is produced by:

-Sam Evans-Brown, Hannah McCarthy, Taylor Quimby, Maureen McMurray and Jimmy Gutierrez.
+Sam Evans-Brown, Hannah McCarthy, Taylor Quimby, Maureen McMurray, Jimmy Gutierrez, Nick Capodice and Ben Henry.
 Graphics by Sara Plourde.

 Our theme music is by Breakmaster Cylinder.